 Keep your promise and handle the mistake quickly.
 This shows good faith toward the customer and could potentially work in your favor toward increasing brand loyalty.

 Step 7 (Check Customer Satisfaction)

 Once the problem has been taken care of, send the customer an update like, “I’m checking in to let you know that that we did (XYZ) to remedy the issue.
 Have we resolved it to your satisfaction?” and then listen to what they have to say.

 Now that the customer complaint has been fixed, go back and look at your systems and your processes.
 Ask your team what went well in the process and where they felt the breakdown occurred, and how it can be prevented in the future.
 If incorporated properly this 8-step process can help your systems and your team become stronger.

-I’ve provided only a snippet of the value provided in the book, A Complaint is a Gift.
+I’ve provided only a snippet of the value provided in the book, A Complaint is a Gift: Using Customer Feedback as a Strategic Tool.
 I highly recommend it to any business looking for ways to increase customer engagement and repair any broken ties, so grab a copy for you and your team members.